Debraheem/pyfortmesa/tests/README.md

 ## Developing

-When a behavior change intentionally changes the non-MESA test output, inspect `tests/test_output/golden_compare.log`.
+When a behavior change intentionally changes the test output from checks that do not call MESA, inspect `tests/test_output/golden_compare.log`.
 If the new output is correct, replace:

 ```text